 Changing your database schema in production without losing data or causing downtime is one of those challenges that keeps developers up at night.
 Last month, I needed to completely restructure how product variants were stored in a live e-commerce system built with Payload CMS.
 The existing approach was too rigid, but with thousands of products and active customers, I couldn't afford to lose a single data point or take the system offline.
+This transformation is part of my complete series on How to Build E-commerce with Payload CMS.

 After successfully implementing a four-step migration process that preserved every bit of data while transforming the underlying structure, I'm sharing the exact methodology.
 This approach works for any significant schema change in Payload CMS where you need to maintain data integrity and zero downtime.
+For handling schema changes in your local development workflow, see my guide on Payload Postgres Push-to-Migrations.

 By the end of this guide, you'll understand how to safely evolve any production schema using additive changes, job queues, and systematic verification.